 Carefully assessing the features of an individual provider’s WES solution is critical.
 It is not a standardized term that includes standardized functions.

-What is a Material Requirements Planning (MRP) System?
+Material Requirements Planning (MRP) System

 MRPs include formulas for sequencing and pegging, pull-based replenishment based on a Bill of Materials (BOM), and the continuous flow of materials into goods based on a production schedule.

-What is an Enterprise Resource Planning (ERP) System?
+Enterprise Resource Planning (ERP) System

-when-to-buy-a-wmsERP systems are usually the first coordination software a company acquires.
+ERP systems are usually the first coordination software a company acquires.
 The ERP is focused on the financial tracking of a firm.
 One of the primary uses is tracking purchases and sales orders.

-Often small business and mid-market companies leverage their ERP’s inventory fulfillment module heavily to delay acquiring the appropriate solutions.
+Often small business and mid-market companies leverage their ERP’s inventory fulfillment module to delay acquiring the appropriate solutions.

-What is an Order Management System (OMS)?
+Order Management System (OMS)

-An order management system, often coupled with a Distributed OMS (DOM), focuses on executing on orders, especially in multi-channel fulfillment.
+An order management system, often coupled with a Distributed OMS (DOM), focuses on executing orders, especially in multi-channel fulfillment.

 Related: OMS vs. DOM, What is The Difference?

-What is a Transportation Management System (TMS)?
+Transportation Management System (TMS)

 The volumes that are fed into the system come from other solutions.
 Inbound orders are created and tracked by procurement systems.
 Outbound orders are generated by the WMS or order management system.